tableau/server-client-python/docs/api-ref.md

 :--- | :---
 `File path does not lead to an existing file.`  |  Raises an error of the file path is incorrect or if the file is missing.
 `Invalid mode defined.`  |  Raises an error if the publish mode is not one of the defined options.
-`Only .tds, tdsx, or .tde files can be published as datasources.`  |  Raises an error if the type of file specified is not supported.
+`Only .tds, tdsx, .tde, or .hyper files can be published as datasources.`  |  Raises an error if the type of file specified is not supported.

 **Returns**